 Each member of staff has their individual training, learning and development needs identified by their line manager at their annual performance appraisal and development review.
 This in turn informs an annual training needs analysis.
 This is used to identify new equipment, methods of working, health and safety risks, and compliance with legislation or succession planning which have arisen, or may, arise in the coming years.
+Similarly with succession planning, heads of departments work with our People and Organisational Development team to develop plans to ensure key areas of work are resilient when members of staff leave the Service.

-Our People Strategy and Implementation Plan were published.
+Our People Strategy and Implementation Plan were published in 2021.
 These documents can be found on the Website under Authority meetings - Community Safety and Protection Committee 4th September 2018.
 We revised and updated these on 30th June 2021 at the Fire Authority meeting.